We are always looking for new participants! Please help us out and be a part of the making of science by registering your child to participate.

 What type of data will University use in this research?

-As part of this research we will collect different types of data such , such as questionnaire, contact data, video material.
+As part of this research, we will collect different types of data, such as questionnaires, eye-tracking data, video material and contact data.
 This includes:

 · Contact details of the parent or guardian (i.e., email)